Marketing

 python3 -c 'import pty; pty.spawn("/bin/bash")'

-Reading /var/www/LimeSurvey/application/config/config.php
+Reading /var/www/LimeSurvey/application/config/config.php I discovered:

-Which turns out password for t.miller
+Which turns out password for t.milleruser.

 Shell as t.miller

-Checking sudo privileges of t.miller
+Checking sudo privileges of t.miller I discovered:

 I am gonna create just a txt file with content just some single character and then run commad so m.sander: